-Book Discussion Group on “How to Live a Good Life”This is a experiment by Paul Baier.
-We will try one meeting and then go from there.
+Book Discussion Group on “How to Live a Good Life”This is a book discussion group by Paul Baier that meets in Newton, MA

 Group Goal and Meeting Format

 - The goal is to understand different views on how to live a good life.
 The group is aimed at adults age 45+.
 The key questions